Obarun/66/doc/tree.md

 tree disable [ -h ] tree
 ```

-Required by dependencies of trees are also managed in chains.
-For example, if the `treefoo` is disabled and required by `treebar`', `treebar` will also be disabled.
+required-by dependencies of trees are also managed in chains.
+For example, if the `treefoo` is disabled and required-by `treebar`', `treebar` will also be disabled.
 This process occurs recursively.

 #### Options